highdeltav/DeepLearningWeek5/README.md

+# GAN for Image Style Change
-# Generative Adversarial Network (GAN) to change photographs to have the style of Monet.
+Generative Adversarial Network (GAN) to change photographs to have the style of Monet.

 ## Structure
 There is a Juptyr notebook that contains the project.
 It is designed to be run as a Kaggle notebook.